Lloyd's Motorcycle Performance Center

-Sadly most of the past couple seasons (2019,2020,2021 stats) the average time a bike has been here for anything more than tires, oil changes or fork seals has averaged 10 days.
+Sadly most of the past couple seasons (2019,2020,2021, 2022 stats) the average time a bike has been here for anything more than tires, oil changes or fork seals has averaged 10 days.
 Tires have averaged a 2 hr and 35 minute turn around...
-I am trying to get this to a much shorter timeframe for tune ups and such, 8 days is unacceptable and I know it!
+I am trying to get this to a much shorter timeframe for tune ups and such, 10 days is unacceptable and I know it!
 So this is really part of the catalyst to not answering the phone and it is also the driving force to move locations even though this location is still too small even @ triple the square footage!
 More room simply made more bikes sitting and waiting- I simply need atleast 1 more lift to bring it up to 5?
 Who knows, this is still a work in progress even after 41 years..........

 2021 and likely will extend into 2022...... parts have been horrendously slow to arrive on about 80% of all parts orders, which has increased times on everything that has needed parts, shipping costs have increased as well and so have the prices on just about all parts especially tires, it has gone stupid mad crazy (some parts nearly doubled in cost in just 9 months)

-That said, 2020 post about June and all of 2021 thus far has been terribly unproductive with long wait times on everything that wasn't already sitting here ready to go, even several of the tires I install often have delays in production and shipping... (the tire supply issue has continued in 2023, just not quite as bad)
+That said, 2020 post about June and all of 2021, 2022 has been terribly unproductive with long wait times on everything that wasn't already sitting here ready to go, even several of the tires I install often have delays in production and shipping... (the tire supply issue has continued in 2023, just not quite as bad)

 2022....currently been waiting nearly 80 days for the rest of my "spring tire order" that was ordered in January, last notice I recieved was May 14th on some of them......... that is ridiculous imo!! (update, the last 4 tires on that order still have not arrived as of Oct 16th.. more than 10 months after ordering!)

 2023........
-I am booked deep into March, but I am looking forward to and planning to have most of the projects done and gone y the time the April, May or June MN riding season actually begins.
+I am booked deep into June, May or June MN riding season actually begins for most.
 New Dunlop Q5 and Q5s along with E4's and RSIV's inventory has been ordered as well as a huge stash of Maxima oils, to compliment everything else already here.
-I also went ahead with some Avon Storm 3D XM in the popular sportbike tire sizes as they come in less than the competition and have proven to be quite good by numerous customers.
+I also went ahead with some Avon Storm 3D XM in the popular sportbike tire sizes as they come in less cost than the competition and have proven to be quite good by numerous customers.

 2. How do I contact Lloyd's since the phone is "ignored" 95% of the time